 Not infrequently, those in retirement seek to replace their biweekly income.
 Retirement planning, after all, is all about creating retirement income from your assets.

 Should you try to pay for the expenses during retirement via dividends and other income from your portfolio?
 No!
 I argue income is not necessary from your retirement portfolio; it is total return that is most important.
 Let’s not get into the discussion about yield vs. total return too much here.
 Suffice it to say that, for the most part, they are two sides of the same coin.

 Focusing on yield, however, can lead to yield chasing.
-Chasing yield implies you are taking on more risk than your realize because you believe you need to creating income with your portfolio.
+Chasing yield implies you are taking on more risk than you realize because you believe you need to create income with your portfolio.